 In 2008 Chris made his first expedition to the High Arctic with Cape Farewell producing his iconic Red Ice series.
 In 2010 together with David Buckland, Director of Cape Farewell.
 Chris co-curated the major international touring exhibition U-n-f-o-l-d – A cultural response to climate change that profiled the work of 25 internationally renowned artists.
 The exhibition toured to Beijing; Liverpool, UK; New York, Chicago; Falmouth, UK; Newcastle, UK and Vienna, Austria.

-In recent years he travelled and exhibited internationally to countries such as China, Taiwan, 2013 and Japan where he often worked with various institutions on research and artistic practice that explored how these environmental issues could be addressed worldwide.
+He travelled and exhibited internationally to countries such as China, Taiwan and Japan where he often worked with various institutions on research and artistic practice that explored how these environmental issues could be addressed worldwide.

 Chris was passionate about Japan and visited many times in particular to the region of Kamaishi, Northern Japan after the tsunami (2011).
 In his artwork ‘We Are All Stars’, when he collaborated with the composer Cathy Milliken, he photographed performances with survivors of the tsunami.
 Chris noted: